burcutanriverdi/burcutanriverdi/README.md

 - 👋 Hi, I’m @burcutanriverdi!
-- 👀 I’m interested in data science.
+- 👀 I’m interested in computer engineering.
 - 🌱 I’m currently learning C, Python & Java.
 - 💞️ I’m looking to collaborate on Hackathon projects.
 - 📫 You can reach me on LinkedIn.